I

 The

-three-day car search concluded, on 4/9/2011 (the birthday anniversary
+three-day car search concluded on 4/9/2011, the birthday anniversary

-Camry, which helped us pay for our Civic.
+Camry.
+That helped us pay for our Civic.
 The salesman took the

-photograph, below, after the sale was completed!
+photograph below after the sale was completed!